KGDavidson/Ciphers-ReactJS/README.md

 ## Features

--   Encrypting plaintext using a key with the Vigenere-Vernam cipher algorithm
--   Decrypting ciphertext using a key with the Vigenere-Vernam cipher algorithm
+-   Encrypt and decrypt text using a key with the Vigenere-Vernam cipher algorithm
--   Visualise the encryption process using a cross-reference table
--   Visualise the encryption process as an addition
+-   Visualise the encryption process using a cross-reference table or as an addition
+-   UI is loaded with default values for quick start

 ---